Anesthesia Services.What do we offer?

 Intravenous sedation is provided occasionally for some office-based surgical procedures.
 Intravenous sedation means that you may be partly aware of your surroundings during surgery; or, you may be unaware of your surgery after it is over.
 You can even give your anesthesiologist your preferences as to just how sedated you wish to be.
 While your vital signs are continuously monitored, you are given medicine intravenously that causes you to be groggy, sleep lightly, or sleep heavily during surgery.
 Intravenous sedation is usually combined with local anesthesia.
 Intravenous sedation CANNOT guarantee that you will not move, feel discomfort or remember surgery.
 Sometimes intravenous sedation is provided so that you can participate in standing or turning during surgery.

 Local anesthesia is provided for office-based surgery by the surgeon, without the services of an anesthesiologist.
 Local Anesthesia means that Dr. Epstein injects local anesthesia where he operates to numb the skin and/or tissues.
 Local anesthesia means that you are fully awake and aware during your procedure.
-Local Anesthesia is provided for small procedures and some VASER liposuction procedures only.
+Local Anesthesia is typically provided for small procedures, labiaplasties if the patient wishes to do so (sedation or general anesthesia are other options) and some VASER liposuction procedures only.

 During your surgical procedure, your anesthesiologist will plan for three important outcomes: